kenhacodes/kenhacodes/README.md

 ### About me 🍜

-♟ I’m currently learning App Development, Data Analytics and ML. ♞
+♟ I’m currently learning Game Dev but have some experience in App Development. ♞

 🎨 Fun fact: I like painting.